 Grapeland in Houston County, Texas — The American South (West South Central)

 Location.
-31° 29.569′ N, 95° 29.324′ W. Marker is in Grapeland, Texas, in Houston County.
-Marker can be reached from the intersection of Dogwood Drive and Salmon Lake Road.
-The marker is located at the Grapeland City Cemetery in the center eastern section of the cemetery by Dogwood Drive.
-Touch for map.
+31° 29.458′ N, 95° 28.748′ W. Marker is in Grapeland, Texas, in Houston County.
+Marker is at the intersection of Main Street and West Chestnut Street, on the left when traveling south on Main Touch for map.
 Marker is in this post office area: Grapeland TX 75844, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on November 30, 2020.
-It was originally submitted on November 29, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 25 times since then and 2 times this year.
-Photos: 1, 2, 3, 4. submitted on November 29, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+It was originally submitted on November 30, 2020, by James Hulse of Medina, Texas.
+This page has been viewed 22 times since then.
+Photos: 1, 2, 3. submitted on November 30, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.